culturalpal/grpc-lab/README.md

 This repository contains various experiment related to grpc in golang.
 The setup per experiment is described in the experiments section below

-The `contracts` directory contain a submodule which points to the [grpc-lab-contracts](https://www.google.com) repo
+The `contracts` directory contain a submodule which points to the [grpc-lab-contracts](https://github.com/hextechpal/grpc-lab-contracts) repo

-The repo uses buf to generate the definitions.
-The contracts repo contains the buf modules.
-The generate and work files are contined in this repo
+The repo uses `buf` to generate the definitions.
+The contracts repo contains the `buf modules`. buf generate and work files are contained in this repo

-You need to have the following protobuf tools in your path before you generate go structs from proto definitions
+You need to have the following `protobuf` tools in your path before you generate go structs from proto definitions

 Protoc Gen for go